 Headquartered in Louisville, Kentucky, Humana Inc. referred to throughout this document as "we," "us," "our," the "Company" or "Humana," is one of the nation's largest publicly traded health benefits companies, based on our 2003 revenues of \$12.2 billion.
 We offer coordinated health insurance coverage and related services through a variety of traditional and Internet-based plans for employer groups, government-sponsored programs, and individuals.
 As of December 31, 2003, we had approximately 6.8 million members in our medical insurance programs, as well as approximately 1.7 million members in our specialty products programs.
 We have approximately 463,300 contracts with physicians, hospitals, dentists, and other providers to provide health care to our members.
 In 2003, approximately 70% of our premiums and administrative services fees resulted from members located in Florida, Illinois, Texas, Kentucky, and Ohio.
-We derived approximately 42% of our premiums and administrative services fees from contracts with the Department of Defense, we provide health insurance coverage to the TRICARE members, accounting for approximately 20% of our total premiums and administrative services fees in 2003.
-Under two the Centers for Medicare and Medicaid Services, or CMS, we provide health insurance coverage to approximately 229,100 Medicare+Choice members in Florida, accounting for approximately 229,100 Medicare+Choice members in Florida,
+We derived approximately 42% of our premiums and administrative services fees from contracts with the federal government in 2003.
+Under two federal government contracts with the Department of Defense, we provide health insurance coverage to the TRICARE members, accounting for approximately 20% of our total premiums and administrative services fees in 2003.
+Under one federal government contract with the Centers for Medicare and Medicaid Services, or CMS, we provide health insurance coverage to approximately 229,100 Medicare+Choice members in Florida, accounting for approximately 15% of our total premiums and administrative services fees in 2003.